Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 It is possible to cut holes in the terrain by using the `Holes` brush.
 Use it with `draw holes` checked to cut them, and uncheck it to erase them.
 This can be useful if you want to embed a cave mesh or a well on the ground.
 You can still use the brush because holes are also a texture covering the whole terrain, and the ground shader will basically discard pixels that are over an area where pixels have a value of zero.

 ![Screenshot with holes](images/hole_painting.png)

+At the moment, this brush uses the alpha channel of the color map.

 Note: this brush only produces holes visually.
 In order to have holes in the collider too, you have to do some tricks with collision layers because the collision shape this plugin uses (Bullet heightfield) cannot have holes.
 It might be added in the future, because it can be done by editing the C++ code and drop collision triangles in the main heightmap collision routine.